 In the course of its annual management compensation evaluation, the Compensation Committee considers, among such other factors as it may deem relevant, management's recommendations with respect to compensation, the extent to which corporate goals have been achieved, the Company's overall performance, shareholder returns, the value of similar incentive awards to executive officers at comparable companies and the awards given to management in prior years.
-General corporate goals for 2013 set by management and approved by the Board included raising capital; resolving outstanding issues related to the Company's project in Mongolia; increasing corporate development activities through evaluation of merger and/or acquisition opportunities as well as potential strategic investors for the Ann Mason Project; negotiating strategic acquisitions of additional ground in order to consolidate the Company's Ann Mason Project in Nevada; and undertaking corporate targets were not defined.
+General corporate goals for 2014 set by management and approved by the Board included resolving outstanding issues related to the Company's project in Mongolia; increasing corporate development activities through evaluation of merger and acquisition opportunities as well as potential strategic investors for the Ann Mason Project; negotiating strategic acquisitions of additional ground in order to consolidate the Company's Ann Mason Project in Nevada; and undertaking corporate restructuring in an effort to simplify and reduce costs of maintaining company infrastructure.
+Specific corporate targets were not defined.